euronion/trace/README.md

 as the additional accuracy from crossover is negligible for our problem.
 We also make use of the "PreDual = 2" option from Gurobi, which showed to dramatically increase solver speed for all ESCs involving long distance shipping.

+As a fallback method the model automatically switches back to the default gurobi solver methods and retries solving the scenario again.